daniel-sudz/advance-algo-final/README.md

 # Sidenote: Minimum cards to deal before valid Set

 It has proven that 21 cards are the mininum number of cards that are needed for a valid Set to exist in traditional gameplay.
-In fact, exact probability distributions have been calculated by Don Knuth using a custom-written program and listen below: [^10]
+In fact, exact probability distributions have been calculated by Don Knuth using a custom-written program and listed below: [^10]

 | Set Size | Probability of Valid Set |
 | -------- | ------------------------ |